Dynamic Approximate Maximum Independent Set on Massive Graphs: A Framework For Maintenance

-As for $k \ge 4$, consider the infinite family of instances given by the hypercube graph $Q_n$ for $n \ge k$.
+As for $k \ge 4$, consider the infinite family of instances given by the hypercube graphs $Q_n$ for $n \ge k$.
 A hypercube graph $Q_n$ has $2^n$ vertices, and $2^{n-1}n$ edges, and is a regular graph with $n$ edges touching each vertex.
-For each edge $(u, v)$ in $Q'_n$, a vertex $w$ is added between $u$ and $v$, and the edge $(u, v)$ is replaced by two edges $(u, w)$ and $(w, v)$ Denote the resulted graph as $Q'_n$.
+An illustrating graph $Q_4$ can be found in Fig.~\ref{fig:worst-case-2}.
+We construct a new graph $Q'_n$ in the same manner as above.
 Since the length of the shortest cycle in $Q_n$ is $n$, the induced graph of any vertex subset $S$ with size $k$ in $Q_n$ has at most $k$ edges.
-That is, in $Q'_n$, there are at most $k$ vertices in $\C[S]$.
-An example for $k = 4$ and $n = 4$ is shown in Figure \ref{fig:worst-case-2}, where the newly added vertices in the middle of each edge are omitted in it.
-Notice that the original $2^n$ vertices in $Q_n$ constitute of an independent set of $Q'_n$ which contains no $k$-swaps.
+Therefore, the original $2^n$ vertices in $Q_n$ constitute of a $k$-maximal independent set in $Q'_n$.
 However, $\alpha(Q'_n) = 2^{n-1}n$ and $\Delta = n$. \end{IEEEproof}